Chroma: The Vector Database That Doesn't Make You Think About Vectors

 client = chromadb.Client()

-collection = client.create_collection("documentation")
+collection = client.create_collection("knowledge_base")

 collection.add(